ShiftLeftSecurity/field-integrations/shiftleft-utils/README.md

 python3 bestfix.py -a vuln-spring -s /mnt/work/HooliCorp/vuln-spring
 ```

-To use light theme in the exported html report from bestfix, set the environment variable `USE_LIGHT_THEME`.
+To use dark theme in the exported html report from bestfix, set the environment variable `USE_DARK_THEME`.
+Light theme is used by default.

 ```
-export USE_LIGHT_THEME=true
+export USE_DARK_THEME=true
 python3 bestfix.py -a vuln-spring -s /mnt/work/HooliCorp/vuln-spring
 ```